rundeck/docs/docs/manual/job-options.md

    - OR, an array of Maps, each with two entries, `name` and `value`.
 4. By default, the HTTP(S) response must include the `application/json` content type in the header.
    In case this cannot be controlled, the attribute `project.jobs.disableRemoteOptionJsonCheck` can be set to `true` in the project settings.
-5. On HTTP(S) unsafe characters should be avoided within a URL, they may cause errors since characters will be inconsistent after being encoded.
+5. On HTTP(S) unsafe characters as `blank/empty space, ", <, >, %, {, }, |, \, ^, ´` should be avoided or encoded within a URL, keep in mind that if encoded the name on the server side should be the same.
+For more information on unsafe characters see [IETF | Internet Engineering Task Force](https://www.ietf.org/rfc/rfc1738.txt)

 ### Configuration